brianklaas/blog/_drafts/2018-05-18-Using-Simple-Storage-Service-In-CFML.markdown

 Native CFML implementations of S3 use an older method of passing your credentials (signing requests) to S3.
 Both Adobe ColdFusion and Lucee use the Version 2 of the [AWS request signature](https://docs.aws.amazon.com/general/latest/gr/signing_aws_api_requests.html).
 AWS currently uses (and encourages the use of) Version 4 of the request signature.
 This is handled automatically for you when you use the AWS Java SDK.

 All regions created after January 30, 2014 require that you sign requests with the Version 4 signature.
-This means that you cannot use the native CFML S3 functionality in these regions (which include Paris, Seoul, China, Ohio, among others).
-If you need to work in these regions, you will need to use the AWS Java SDK to work with S3.
+This means that you cannot use the native CFML S3 functionality in these regions (which include Paris, Seoul, China, and Ohio, among others).
+If you need to work in these AWS regions, you will need to use the AWS Java SDK to work with S3.
+(The AWS Java SDK also allows you to break huge, multi-gigabyte or terrabyte files into chunks and upload those chunks in parallel to S3 to speed file transfer.
+S3 knows how to reassemble those chunks into a single whole when all the parts have transferred.)

 Next, Adobe ColdFusion does not support file operations for the cfpdf tag (and related functions) on S3.
 You'll need to pull those files off S3 to a local ColdFusion server, run the cfpdf commands locally, and then put the results back up on S3.
 Additionally, you cannot rename files from within CFML.
 You have to delete the current file and post a new copy with the new name.
 (This isn't a limitation of CFML.
 It's just how S3 works.
 There is no file rename command in S3.)